 2010 Mutilated Currency Settlement.
 What do you do with mutilated U.S. currency?
 The easiest solution is to take it to any U.S. bank and have it traded for newer bills; or you can take it to the Bureau of Engraving and Printing if you have a lot of it.
 But be prepared to answer some questions.
 David Smith’s client, an elderly woman, traveled to the District of Columbia from Mexico carrying what she thought was $6-7 million in mutilated United States currency.
 The cash had been found hidden in an underground concrete cavity in an old warehouse in the state of Chihuahua.
 It had flooded and the currency (which was later estimated to be approximately 20-30 years old) had badly deteriorated.
 No one knew the source of the money, although various colorful theories were suggested by the townsfolk.
 The very respectable individual who found the cash in his warehouse turned it over to a distant relation to exchange at the Bureau of Engraving and Printing.
 When his wife presented the cash in person at the Bureau, it was immediately seized.
 Thus began the odyssey of United States v.
 One Box and Plastic Bags Containing About $1.2 Million in Mutilated U.S. Currency and One Suitcase Containing About $5.2 Million in Mutilated Currency, 1:08-CV-01476 (D.D.C.).
 The government questioned the propriety of the Customs Form 4790 completed when the wife entered the United States from Mexico.
 (She had not filled in the blank on the form declaring the amount of currency she was carrying because she simply did not know.
 She mentioned this to the Customs Inspector, who told her it was okay to leave it blank.
 The clients, assisted by a U.S. Customs broker, had actually alerted Customs well in advance of her trip because they wanted to avoid any legal issues!)
 The government also questioned whether or not our clients were the true owners of the currency.
 In the meantime, the Bureau had begun the painstakingly slow forensic task of separating out the individual bills, which were stuck together in brick-like bundles, in an attempt to identify the value of each bill.
 This process took several men weeks, but it was the only way to obtain a proper total of funds.
 It turned out that there was only about $3 million – much less than originally believed – because many of the bundles that were assumed to be all $100 bills turned out to contain only $10 and $20 bills inside the stacks, with $100 bills at the top and bottom.
 After months of negotiating, during which time the government threatened not to exchange the mutilated currency at all, the government agreed to settle the case by keeping 30% and returning 70%.

 2009 Major Forfeiture Victory.
 Former Pennsylvania State Senator Vincent J. Fumo was convicted of 137 counts of defrauding the state Senate, a South Philadelphia nonprofit organization and a maritime museum.
 The federal jury sitting in Philadelphia also found him guilty of obstruction of justice.
+The long drawn out case was followed closely by the Philadelphia news media.
 The United States sought forfeiture of over $4 million in alleged illegal gains stemming from the various frauds.
 David Smith represented Senator Fumo in opposing the government’s overzealous and legally unfounded forfeiture demand.
 On May 14, 2009, U.S. District Judge Ronald L. Buckwalter, sitting as the trier of fact, issued a decision finding that the government was not entitled to forfeit anything, much less over $4 million.